New from ACTIVE: Check out our latest products here

 3. They Don’t Contain Chemicals

-Not only that, but they often contain sodium polyacrylate—a chemical that increases the material’s absorbency.
-Put it simply, it allows your baby to go for longer periods without needing a diaper change.
-There are downfalls, though.
-It’s been linked to asthma, allergic reactions, as well as toxic shock syndrome.
+Not only that but they often contain sodium polyacrylate, a chemical that increases the material’s absorbency, meaning that your baby will be able to go for longer periods without needing a diaper change.

 4. They Come in Various Colors and Designs

-Best Washing Instructions for Cloth Diapers
+Machine Washing Dirty Cloth Diapers

-The first thing that you want to do after removing the diaper is to get rid of the solid waste.
+The first thing that you want to do after removing the cloth diaper is to get rid of the solid waste.
 The easiest way to do this is to dump it into the toilet.
-Once you’ve done that, you can put the diaper in with the rest of the dirty diapers.
-Similar to clothes, you want to wash a load of them at a time.
-As a general rule, you don’t want to wash more than 12-18 at a time.
-Stuff too many in there and they won’t be washed nearly as well.
+You can also invest in a diaper sprayer for your toilet.

 Step 2: Run the Washer

-Step 3: Dry the Diapers
+Step 3: Drying Cloth Diapers

-Drying instructions depend on the type of cloth diaper that you have—different fabrics behave differently, after all.
-For example, some may be able to go into the dryer.
 Others, you’ll have to air dry on a clothesline.
 When in doubt, opt for the latter.
 Never place a diaper into the dryer without first confirming the drying instructions.
-You never know if it might shrink or get damaged!

-Tips for Washing Cloth Diapers
+Tips for Cleaning Cloth Diapers

-• Use the longest hot wash cycle—longer agitation times will allow the detergent to work better
+• Use the longest hot wash cycle – longer agitation times will allow the detergent to work better

 Removing Stains From Cloth Diapers

-Another way that you can deal with stains is by using chlorine bleach.
-Simply add 1/4 cup to the washer when you’re washing the load.
-Not only will it remove the stain, but it’ll help sanitize the diapers too!
+Not only will it remove the stain, but it’ll help sanitize the cloth diapers too!
 Keep in mind, however, that this should only be done in moderation.
 Bleaching too frequently can cause the cloths to break down prematurely.

 It’s not uncommon for cloth diapers to start to smell after a while, even if you’re washing them properly.
-Don’t worry, though—you can get the smell out of them easily.

 Using Baking Soda